 “Our data shows that people are shopping earlier in the day, and doing it closer to home than they did before the lockdown,” said Netstar Managing Director Pierre Bruwer.
 “This could be one example of how the Covid-19 pandemic and the lockdown changes consumer behaviour in the long-term.”

-Netstar has been able to monitor retail trends throughout the lockdown, thanks to the telematics technology it uses to track client vehicles.
+Netstar has been able to monitor retail trends throughout the lockdown, and the different COVID-19 lockdown levels, thanks to the telematics technology it uses to track client vehicles.

 With the activation of the mandatory Level 5 lockdown on 27 March, its metrics showed an immediate, significant level of compliance across all provinces in South Africa.
 Traffic volumes dropped by 90% all around the country.
 Retail activity shifted to shopping centres near residential areas, instead of destination shopping districts and CBDs.